 No outdoor luminaire prohibited by this Sec.
 8109-4.8.2.3 shall be installed or replaced after [Ordinance effective date].
-In addition, the use of any outdoor luminaire installed as of [Ordinance effective date] that is prohibited by this
+In addition, the use of any outdoor luminaire installed as of [Ordinance effective date] that is prohibited by this Sec.

-Sec.
 8109-4.8.2.3 shall be discontinued as of [One year from Ordinance effective date].
 The following luminaires are prohibited:

 - a.
 Permanently installed luminaires that blink, flash, rotate, have intermittent fading, or have strobe light illumination. - b.
 Luminaires located along the perimeter of a lot except for security lighting that complies with all other applicable standards and requirements of Sec.
-8109-4.8.2. - c.
-Uplighting of landscapes (e.g., trees, fountains) or for aesthetic purposes (e.g., outdoor statues, buildings) after 10:00 p.m. or after people are no longer present in exterior areas being illuminated, whichever occurs latest.
+8109 4.8.2. - c.
+Uplighting of landscapes (e.g., trees, fountains), or for aesthetic purposes (e.g., outdoor statues, buildings) between 10:00 p.m. and sunrise.